 Time is our scarcest resource.
-Other resources like money and people can fluctuate up and down, but time only moves in one direction.
+Resources like money and people can fluctuate up and down, but time only moves in one direction.

-When I share this quote with others, they appear to get it — but then their actions prove otherwise.
+When I share this quote with others, they appear to get it, but their actions prove otherwise.
 Most people still value money more than time and make decisions based on the present value of money vs. the future value of their money investment (ROI).

 This is a huge fallacy.